pompydev/pompydev/README.md

 </p>

 I am a Korean High School student who wants do be a full time developer.<br />
-Also, I'm a proud linux user. (arch linux btw)
+Also, I'm a proud Linux user.
+(Arch Linux btw)

 # Skills